badstreff/teenyopds/README.md

 ## Configuration

-Currently only a single option can be set via an environment variable `CONTENT_BASE_DIR` to server an alternative directory
+The following environment variables can be set

+`CONTENT_BASE_DIR` to server an alternative directory

+`TEENYOPDS_ADMIN_PASSWORD` password for content and catalog, if not set the content and catalog will be available publicly

 ## Other endpoints